disappointingsupernova/ADAuditor/README.md

 # ADAuditor

-ADAuditor is a Python tool that connects to Active Directory via LDAP/LDAPS, extracts users from groups matching a prefix (e.g., `SG_AWS`), sends access review emails to managers, and logs audit entries in a MySQL database.
+ADAuditor is a Python tool that connects to Active Directory via LDAP/LDAPS, extracts users from specified groups, sends access review emails to managers, and logs audit entries in a MySQL database.

+---

 ## 🚀 Features

-- Connects to Active Directory over LDAP or LDAPS (with optional cert validation skipping)
+- Connects to AD over LDAP or LDAPS (optionally skipping certificate validation)
-- Uses group prefix matching to locate relevant groups
+- Uses one or more group name prefixes (e.g., `SG_AWS`) to fetch users
-- Sends audit emails to managers listing users and group memberships
+- Sends access review emails to managers with confirmation links
-- Supports dry-run and summary reporting
-- Optionally retrieves LDAP/MySQL credentials from **AWS Secrets Manager**
-- Tracks audits in MySQL (`users`, `user_groups`, and `audit_log` tables)
+- Logs audit data to MySQL (`users`, `user_groups`, and `audit_log` tables)
+- Removes stale group mappings
+- Dry-run mode for previewing actions
+- Pulls LDAP/MySQL credentials securely from AWS Secrets Manager
+- Allows full override of group prefixes via CLI

 ---